GambitDev/Aquarium/README.md

 As of now not much is happenning in the game, fish (now represented as rectangles) are randomly generated on the screen, all with random colors and are programmed to randomly "decide" to swim to some other point on the screen, the fish will respond to touch events and follow player's finger

-Here is a gif to reflect current game state
+Here is a gif to reflect current game state (fish clutter when a touch event occur)

 <img src="https://github.com/GambitDev/Aquarium/blob/master/Aquarium-example.gif" width="300">